jlacar/jlacar.github.io/refactoring/clean-code-is-the-enemy.md

 down.
 See each option in code and call it for what it is.
 Practice radical candor and remember to be kind.
 Make any criticism about the code, not the person writing it.

 Be willing to spend five minutes choosing a good name for something.
-Again, don't agonize of choices.
-Write them down and let each option stand or fall on its own merit.
+Again, don't agonize over which of the different choices is best.
+Try each choice out in the code and let each one stand or fall on its own merit.
 It'll pay off, I promise.

 Follow [Kent Beck's Four Rules of Simple Design](https://martinfowler.com/bliki/BeckDesignRules.html).
 These are really good guidelines; all kinds of goodness and important principles spring from them.